 Ecological Overview Apache Leap South End Parcels

-The Apache Leap South End parcels (“the Property”) are three non-contiguous private inholdings within the Tonto National Forest (TNF).
-The Property is situated along the southern end of the Apache Leap, a prominent geologic feature that visually dominates the skyline east of the town of Superior, Arizona.
-The Property encompasses portions of the Apache Leap cliff face as well as rugged terrain of several ridges and drainages emanating from the cliff.
+The Apache Leap South End parcels are three non-contiguous private inholdings within the Tonto National Forest.
+The property is situated along the southern end of the Apache Leap, a prominent geologic feature that visually dominates the skyline east of the town of Superior, Arizona.
+The property encompasses portions of the Apache Leap cliff face as well as rugged terrain of several ridges and drainages emanating from the cliff.

 This ecological evaluation was conducted to:

 - Identify the type and relative condition of the onsite biological resources,